|Extant jian probably dated to Ming period.|

 |Ming period painting of Lu Dong Bing (呂洞賓), one of the five patriarchs of Daoist religion, with a jian hung on his back.
 Currently kept at Philadelphia Museum of Art.|

 |The two-finger gesture known as Jian Zhi (劍指, lit.
 'Sword finger') is a common sight in Chinese swordsmanship but serves no practical purpose.
 It is actually a modified Daoist hand seal.|

 “The length of a sword is three chi, but only the edge of the first cun is (regularly) used.”

 — Chinese martial arts saying

 Generally speaking, a Chinese jian has very little distal and profile tapering comparing to its European counterparts, and has a point of balance farther from its guard.
-It can be utilised for Dian Jian (點劍, lit.
-'Point sword', cutting with the tip) attack, a technique that is rarely seen in other swordsmanship systems.
+A small guard does not interfere with Dian Jian (點劍, lit.
+'Point sword', a true edge tip cut generated by the wrist) and Tiao Jian (挑劍, lit.
+'Flick sword', a false edge tip cut generated by the wrist), which are techniques rarely seen in other swordsmanship systems.
 Chinese jian (and many Eastern swords) can also use its foible to defend and parry as well as cut through an opponent's cut.
 Whether ancient swordsmen designed their techniques around the weapon, or the weapon evolved over time to accommodate the techniques, is up for debate.

 |Section of a Yuan period mural in the Sanqing Hall of Yongle Palace, depicting a religious figure holding a jian with a unusually long crossguard.
 He is also using the so-called "rapier grip".|